michelesr/thesis/src/context.md

 exponential increase of information technology related products and services usage, thus incrementing also the necessity of productivity improvement in software development organizations.
 To overcome this requirement, different approaches have been implemented in different areas of interest in software development, and in particular:

 - Architecture
 - Infrastructure
 - Development Workflow

-We are going to see how Information Technology has been evolving in these categories and how the state of art are present in this thesis project and in the case of study of the web application Gasista Felice.
+This chapter provides an overview of how Information Technology evolved in these categories and how the state of art is present in this thesis project and in the case of study of the Gasista Felice web application.

 ## Evolution of software architectures